mmguinness/CV/README.md

 2022 | Full-Stack Engineering Bootcamp - **Makers Academy** (remote) <br>
 2015 | Postgraduate Diploma in Professional Practice - **University of Westminster**, London, UK <br>
 2006 | 2:1 BArch (Hons) Architecture - **Dublin School of Architecture**, DIT Bolton Street, Dublin, Ireland <br>

-## Skills

-#### Creative problem solver

-- I am a visual thinker, one of my favourite parts of Makers has been discovering a new type of diagram almost every week.
-When stuck on a problem or short on time, I lean on diagramming and planning.
-For example in my [Chitter API](https://github.com/mmguinness/frontend-api-challenge/blob/master/images/Object_Model_Diagram_02.png) weekend challenge.

-#### Strong verbal, visual and written communication

-- My communicaiton and organisational skills really helped with our team projects.
-Preparing diagrams, mock-ups and giving order to tasks helped us to stay focused and split the work easily.

-#### Meticulous attention to detail

-- Experience working in architecture and thinking at different-scales, from big concepts to tiny details has helped me to develop a robust and methodical approach to debugging.
-This allows me to confidently problem solve and debug while pair programming, and understand where and why the problems are occurring.

 ## Work History